taltman/taltman.github.io/_posts/2020-03-03-technical-problems-COVID-primers.md

     SEQUENCE_INTERNAL_OLIGO=ACCCCGCATTACGTTTGGTGGACC
     SEQUENCE_PRIMER_REVCOMP=TCTGGTTACTGCCAGTTGAATCTG

-Here is the formatted analysis summary from Primer3 for N1:
+Here is the formatted analysis summary from Primer3 for N1 (note that in the terminology of Primer3, the forward primer is termed "Left", the reverse primer is termed "Right", and the hybridization probe is termed "Internal Oligo"):

     OLIGO            start  len      tm     gc%  any_th  3'_th hairpin seq LEFT PRIMER      28286   20   58.32   45.00    0.00   0.00    0.00 GACCCCAAAATCAGCGAAAT